Arushi64/GVSU-CIS641_AJ/docs/proposal-template.md

 - Step 2: Set Up Your Characters/ Sprites( main character and enemies)
 - Step 3: Make Your Flooring, Border and Background
 - Step 4: Write code for every character and suceeding levels
-- Step X: Test Code Every Step of the way
+- Step 5: Test Code Every Step of the way

 # Estimated Timeline